 - The external recruitment process is very expensive.
-Because companies have to spend a lot of money for the advertisement and in others parts of the recruitment process.
+Because companies have to spend a lot of money on advertisement and in other parts of the recruitment process.

 - Uncertainty of external applicants with the venture and there is no guarantee that the venture will be able to attract the right candidate.

 The recruitment and selection methods required a high level of analysis and planning considering the effectiveness and efficiency.